osmfoundation/ewg_bidding/README.md

 * [The Project Funding Framework](https://wiki.osmfoundation.org/wiki/Engineering_Working_Group/Project_Funding_Framework)

+### Payment milestones

+10% of project total can be invoiced when:
+* Project approach has been discussed with and agreed with maintainers

+A further 50% of project total can be invoiced when:
+* PR has been created
+* PR is ready for review by maintainers
+* EWG has reviewed PR and agrees that all required features are implemented

+Remaining 40% can be invoiced:
+* Feedback has been incorporated and PR has been merged

 ## Submitting your proposal

 Proposals should go in the `/proposals` folder for the corresponding project.
 Proposals should be structured as a single README doc alongside any other assets contained in a folder with your name (or Github username if you prefer) and the date of your PR, i.e. `/john_smith-DD-MM-YYYY`.